 Investigate security events with incident forensics

-In order to stop an attack, you have to identify it, assess its origins and where in your network it exists and how fast it is moving.
+To stop an attack, you have to identify it, assess its origins, where in your network it exists and how fast it is moving.

 - Building a plan encompassing incident forensics